cathug/crisis-des/readme.md

 the **actual** interarrival data from Nov 2020, which can be used to simulate approximate manpower needed to handle users for the paper.

-In earlier iterations, interarrivals times were generated from a list of mean interarrivals, read in from a csv file.
+In earlier simulation iterations, interarrivals times were selected from a list of mean interarrivals, read in from a csv file.
 This version has been been phased out and removed from the repository since March 2021.